Triangular Automata: The 256 Elementary Cellular Automata of the 2D Plane: Behavior

 \subsection{Space-Time}

-Similar to the way Elementary Cellular Automata \cite{wolfram2002new, weisstein2002elementary} are most often represented, the evolution of an ETA can be displayed in one single plot.
+Similar to the way Elementary Cellular Automata \cite{wolfram2002new, weisstein2002elementary} are most often represented, the evolution of an ETA can be displayed in a single plot.
 Here, an instant is two-dimensional, so adding the dimension of time creates a 3D structure.
 In these \textbf{space-time plots}, time flows downward.
 The successive grids are stacked beneath each other, starting from the initial conditions at the top.
-To avoid the infinite planes created by an alive environment, we can display only the cells that have the opposite state to it at each time step.
+When the background state is 1, we can display the dead cells to avoid the infinite planes.
 A lot of information is therefore lost.
-We do not see most of the internal structure and we cannot know the state of the environment.
+We do not see most of the internal structure and we cannot know the state of the universe.
 Nevertheless, this representation helps visualize some properties of ETA that are difficult to notice otherwise.
-For instance, certain rules create 3D space-time fractals.
+For instance, certain rules create 3D space-time fractals, as in \textit{Figure \ref{fig:rule-10-perspective}}.

-Another way to see the time evolution of an ETA in a single plot is to look at just one line of the grid, i.e. to look at a sliced space-time plot from the side.
-There is a most natural way to slice: along the lines that preserve the neighborhood relations.
+Another way to see the time evolution of an ETA in a single plot is to look at just one line of the grid, that is, to look at a sliced space-time plot from the side.
+There is a most natural way to slice: the lines parallel to the sides of the triangles preserve the neighborhood relations (\textit{Figure \ref{fig:slice-lines}}).

-The states along these lines can be plotted beneath each other to create Wolfram-style plots, here called \textbf{slice plots}.
+The states along these lines can be plotted beneath each other to create Wolfram-style plots, here called \textbf{slice plots} (\textit{Figure \ref{fig:rule-10-slice-plot-512}}).